InstaLight/Custom-KHUx/index.md

 Custom KHUx is a fan made version of the popular mobile game Kingdom Hearts Union Cross.
 It is currently in development and being created by InstaLight.

-If you are interested in being a beta tester, message me on discord at IηѕтαLιgнт ✨#0685
+If you are interested in being a beta tester, message me on discord at InstaLight#0685

 ### About InstaLight